mattan-d/CentricApp-moodle-mod_syllabus/readme.txt

 license   http://www.gnu.org/copyleft/gpl.html GNU GPL v3 or later

-Resource module
+Syllabus module
 =============

-Resource module one of the successors to original 'file' type plugin of Resource module.
+Syllabus module one of the successors to original 'file' type plugin of Syllabus module.

 TODO:
  * reimplement portfolio support (MDL-20079)
  * new backup/restore and old restore migration (MDL-20081)
- * reimplement resource name filter as part of more general activitynames filter (MDL-20083)
+ * reimplement syllabus name filter as part of more general activitynames filter (MDL-20083)